reshamas/reshamas.github.io/_posts/2018-04-07-how-i-unknowingly-contributed-to-open-source.md

 Initially, while enrolled in this online course, I took notes in google docs for myself.
 After a week or so, I decided to create a repo on GitHub,  [fastai_deeplearn_part1](https://github.com/reshamas/fastai_deeplearn_part1), and share my notes in case a *few other students* might find them helpful.

-To date, thousands of users have referenced the documents and almost 400 users have starred this repo.
+To date, **thousands of users** have referenced the documents in this repo.

 Alas, I contributed to open source!